quentinjcm/CA1_personal_copy/README.md

 - Procedural mesh generation for spheres and planes
 - Reads texture files for diffuse colours

+example renders can be found in myRT/saves/

+example scenes can be found in myRT/scenes/

 #Usage
 ##Running the program
 Clone the git repository: